 The Tower of Babel

-As Noah’s descendents moved eastwards across the low-lying floodplain between the Tigris and the Euphrates, they came to a plain in Shinar (historical Sumer, later called Babylonia, in modern-day southern Iraq) (see Map 37).
+As Noah’s descendants moved eastwards across the low-lying floodplain between the Tigris and the Euphrates, they came to a plain in Shinar (historical Sumer, later called Babylonia, in modern-day southern Iraq) (see Map 37).
 At Eridu (the original Sumerian Nun-ki – the ‘mighty city’ founded by Enoch - see Genesis 4:17-18), near modern-day Basra, the inhabitants made clay bricks and built a great platform temple that reached "high into the sky” (Genesis 11:4).

 This first religious ‘high place’, built by Nimrod in c.2850BC, was excavated by archaeologists in the 1940s.
 It was dedicated to Enki, the god of wisdom.